 - 2 large eggs

-- Meanwhile, in bowl combine flour with baking powder, salt, cinnamon and orange zest.
-Stir to combine.
-Lay to one side.
+- Meanwhile, in a bowl whisk together the flour, baking powder, salt, cinnamon and orange zest.
+Set aside.

-- In a stand mixer fitted with a paddle attachment (or using a bowl with a hand mixer) cream remaining 1/2 cup of butter with remaining 1/2 cup of sugar.
-Blend about 2 to 3 minutes until combined and creamy (stop, as necessary, to scrape the sides of the bowl with a rubber spatula).
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a bowl with a hand mixer) blend (on medium-high speed) remaining ½ cup of butter with remaining ½ cup of sugar for about 2 to 3 minutes until combined and creamy (stop, as necessary, to scrape the sides of the bowl with a rubber spatula).

-- Add vanilla extract and orange extract to stand mixer and blend about 30 seconds.
+- Add vanilla extract and orange extract and blend about 30 seconds.

-- Mix in eggs, one at a time, until just combined (mixture may not look combined/creamy and that's ok).
+- Reduce speed and add eggs, one at a time, blending until just combined (mixture may not look combined and creamy and that's okay).

-- Alternating between reserved flour mixture and milk, add to stand mixer, blending until just combined and no streaks of dry flour remains.
+- Alternating between reserved flour mixture and milk, add to the bowl of the stand mixer, blending until just combined and no streaks of dry flour remains.

-- Scoop batter on top of rhubarb.
-Use a spatula to gently spread out, being carefully not to move around rhubarb too much.
+- Scoop batter on top of the rhubarb.
+Use a spatula to gently spread out, being carefully not to move around the rhubarb too much.

-- Bake 35 to 40 minutes or until a wooden skewer inserted in the centre of the cake comes out clean when inserted.
+- Bake 35 to 40 minutes or until a wooden skewer inserted in the centre of the cake comes out clean.

-- Carefully remove from oven and let sit 10 minutes.
-Run a butter knife or small offset spatula around cake to ensure no bits are stuck to the pan.
+- Carefully remove the cake from the oven and let sit 10 minutes.
+Run a butter knife or small offset spatula around the cake to ensure no bits are stuck to the skillet.

-- Place a platter or plate (a little bigger than the skillet) over top.
+- Place a serving platter (a little bigger than the skillet) over top of the cake.
 Then, carefully and confidently turn over so the cake comes out of the skillet.
 Be careful as the skillet will still be hot!
-Enjoy as is or with ice-cream!
+Enjoy as is or with ice cream!